dan-da/bitprices/README.md

 For transactions that occurred "Today", the latest 24 hour average value from bitcoinaverage.com is used.

+# Price History Providers

+Two daily price history providers are now supported.
+A provider can be indicated using the --priceapi flag.

+1. bitcoinaverage.com.
+This site is preferred when operating, but has sometimes given 'prohibited' responses to http requests.
+This is the default.

+2. index-api.bitcoin.com.
+This is another free service that provides daily historical pricing data.
+A limitation is that historic pricing data is available in USD only.
+Attempting to use any other currency will cause an error message.

+Note that prices vary somewhat between history providers.

 # A note about Fiat Columns